Our Guide to Paper Sizes and Weights

 The weight of paper is measured in gsm (grams per square metre).
 Effectively, this is the thickness of the paper: the higher the GSM, the thicker the paper.
 Most printing paper has a gsm between 60 and 120.
 80gsm is standard.
 Anything from 160gsm is considered card.
 GSM is a good guide to quality.
-60gsm paper will seem flimsy and opaque compared to 100+gsm paper.
+60gsm paper will seem flimsy and see-through compared to 100gsm weight or 120gsm weight paper.

 Different paper types are suited to different types of printer.
 The key difference is that between copy or laser paper and inkjet paper.
 Copy and laser paper needs to run smoothly through machines and have good dimensional stability (i.e. consistent thickness, no warping).
 When it comes to inkjet printers, for high-quality prints, an even porosity is required throughout the paper so that the ink doesn’t spread too much.
 In most cases, different types of paper work in different printers.
 However, printing quality can be compromised.
 For the best results, use inkjet paper for inkjet printers, speed paper for high-volume printing, and so on.

 - Keep away from damp.
 Paper is designed with a specific moisture level which will be compromised by wet.
 Damp paper jams printers.

 - Sunlight and heat can warp paper, again causing printer jamming.

 - Keep paper in the packaging it arrives in – the ream packaging and the boxes – to protect from bumps and knocks that will misshape your paper.
 Boxes and reams will also prevent absorption of moisture.

 The Victoria & Albert Museum has a guide to looking after and storing books and paper.
 It's more for the collector than the office worker but contains some good tips nevertheless.